 The Facebook Pixel does not always work in real-time.
 In our experience, pixel data takes up to 30 minutes before it shows up in your Facebook account.
 That’s why you’ll first want to use the Facebook Pixel Helper Chrome plugin to check if your pixel is working.

-After a couple hours, log go to your Facebook Pixel Page in Facebook’s Ad Manager to see whether it’s working correctly.
+After a couple of hours, log in to your Facebook Pixel Page in Facebook’s Ad Manager to see whether it’s working correctly.

 Check to see: